Our Standards and Objectives

 Healthy Eating Guidelines

-Our partnership with the States of Jersey Education and Health Departments is for a three year journey to bring healthier school meals to selected States secondary school pupils in Jersey.
+Our partnership with the States of Jersey Education and Health Departments is now in its 8th year to bring healthier school meals to selected States secondary school pupils in Jersey.
+We also cater to two primary and two secondary private schools.

-The new standards for school food which have been introduced by the State’s Education Department include replacing deep fried foods, sweets and crisps with healthier options.
+The new standards for school food which have been introduced by the State’s Education Department include replacing deep fried foods, sweets and deep fried crisps with healthier options.

-Jersey’s Education Director has said there were links between diet, learning and behaviour and sensible choices about food was a part of equation.
+Jersey’s Education Director previously said there were links between diet, learning and behaviour and sensible choices about food was a part of equation.

 He said eating healthier school dinners would give children in Jersey the best chance to fulfil their potential.

-The Jersey School Food Standards will ensure the quality of food served in States island schools reflects the principle of a healthy, balanced diet and will be phased in over a three-year period in consultation with students.
+The Jersey School Food Standards ensures the quality of food served in States island schools reflects the principle of a healthy, balanced diet.

 “Giving students the opportunity to choose freshly prepared, nutritious and balanced school meals will hopefully foster an enjoyment of healthy food that will encourage young people to continue to eat in the same way throughout their lives.”